alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 1.  **Infrastructure:** For technical failures (DB/network outages, timeouts, unexpected I/O errors), exceptions handled at the boundary (middleware/logging/global handlers) are often a good fit.
 2.  **Bugs:** Violated preconditions are programmer errors—throw (`ArgumentNullException`, `ArgumentException`, etc.) rather than returning a domain `Result`.
 3.  **Accumulation:** `Bind` stops at the first `Error`.
 If you need to collect *all* validation errors, use a validation type that accumulates errors instead of short-circuiting.

+> **Note:** `Result` is designed to **short-circuit** (stop at the first `Error`).
+If you need to **accumulate** multiple errors (e.g., validating a form where you want to show all missing fields at once), use a validation type that returns a `List<Error>` instead.
+Additionally, try not to shoe-horn `Result` into situations where it doesn't make sense.
+If there are other outcomes other than success/fail such as a neutral outcome, then `Result` may not be appropriate for that situation.
+For example, if you need to return a list of all failed and successful jobs, `Result` is only pass/fail, and might be non-idiomatic to use `Result` in this case.

 ### Putting it together
 #### Example: deactivate a user